jhpyle/docassemble/_docs/fields.md

 `show if`, which have different syntax.

-Using the first method, the field will appear or disappear in the web browser depending on the value of another field in the [`fields`] list.
-Under this method, `show if` refers to a [YAML] dictionary with two
-keys: `variable` and `is`, where `variable` refers to the variable name of the other field, and `is` refers to the value of the other field that will cause this field to be shown.
+Using the first method, the field will appear or disappear in the web browser depending on the value of another field in the [`fields`] list that is visible on the screen.
+Under this method, `show if` refers to a [YAML] dictionary with two keys: `variable` and `is`, where `variable` refers to the variable name of the other field, and `is` refers to the value of the other field that will cause this field to be shown.

 This can be useful when you have a multiple-choice field that has an "other" option, where you want to capture a text field but only if the